Database Migration—What Do You Need to Know Before You Start?

 Again, we can go to the extreme and think about a 15-year-old database that can still support the first version of your product, despite the fact that support for this version was discontinued years ago.
 We can think about the database that has thousands of tables and dozens of schemas and still has these stored procedures which you wrote when you joined the company more than a decade ago…

 But let’s say you are lucky and it’s not that bad.
 Can you answer one simple question: What is the size of the database you are trying to migrate?
 You might be surprised—most customers can’t answer this question.
 The size of the database is important when determining the correct approach to use for your migration project.
 It also helps to estimate how long the data copy will take.
 What is even more important is how many schemas and tables you are going to migrate.
-Knowing the layout of your database can help you define a migration project and allows parallel execution of your migration project.
+Knowing the layout of your database can help you define a migration project and speed up your data copy phase significantly.
 For extra credit, you can try to find out which tables participate in which transactions.
 If you know this, you can execute the migration of multiple disjointed table sets in parallel.

 Okay, suppose you’ve done some initial digging and now you have data about the size, schema, and tables of the database to migrate.
-The next question you should ask is: Do we have some “fancy” engine-specific data types in our schemas?
-Having those usually presents a challenge, especially if you want to switch database engines.
+The next question you should ask is: Do we have some “exotic” engine-specific data types in our schemas?
+Having those usually presents a challenge, especially if you want to switch database engines (such as moving from Oracle to PostgreSQL).
 Even if you are planning a homogenous migration, many tools won’t support all the data types involved.
 As usual, checking the documentation is a good start.
-Later, when you migrate your data, verify all your data looks correct on the other end before you shut down the power at your data center.
+AWS DMS has a feature called premigration validation that verifies types involved in the migration and warns you about the issues you might have with your data types.
+Later, when you migrate your data, verify that all your data looks correct on the other end before you shut down the power at your data center.
+Again, many tools such as AWS DMS Data Validation can help you compare the entire data sets or samples of it.

 Now let’s talk about LOBs – Large Objects.
 If you don’t have them in you database, lucky you, but keep reading to understand how lucky you are.
 The bad news is migrating LOBs can be slow.
-Move time can be longer if you don’t know what the maximum size of the LOBs in your schema are.
+Migration time can be longer, and more memory will be required on your replication server.
 It can be very painful to move even small numbers of them.
 Another challenge you might face is that you have LOBs in a table without primary keys or any other unique constraints (perhaps your DBA read some cutting-edge blog 10 years ago that claimed this was a good idea).
 These tables will cause you some pain if you want changes to them to be part of your change data capture (CDC) stream.

-Before we talk how not to overload your source database, it’s important to know that working with database roles, users, and permissions can be a huge time-waster during a migration.
+Before we discuss how not to overload your source database, it’s important to know that working with database roles, users, and permissions can be a huge time-waster during a migration.
 Most migration tools require some elevated access to the source database catalog to retrieve metadata, and to read logs and replicate changes.
-Knowing your database roles and permission model, or at least having the name of the person who knows it and can grant access can help.
+Knowing your database roles and permission model, or at least having the name of the person who knows it and can grant access, can save you a lot of time.

 Finally, even if you get all the types, schemas, and LOBs right, it’s possible the migration will be slow.
 In some cases, you won’t be able to afford this slowness and it will cause your migration project to fail.
 A few factors can affect how long the wait will be for the last row to show up on the other end.
 Some of them are easy to tune and take into consideration; others can be harder.